 Store any leftovers in an airtight container in the fridge.
 Good for 2-3days.

-~ I also topped my pasta with Walnut Parm.
+~ I like to top my pasta with Walnut Parm.